hancockki/Overexposure/README.md

 ### testOriginaltoCluster --
     Tests how well we are converting the original graph to a cluster graph.

+## How the functions fit together
+First of all, running this program depends on whether you want to create the cluster graph or just test dynamic programming on a random graph.
+For now, we are only successfully doing the latter on the case of a tree, but are hoping to expand this.

+For running DP on a random graph, you want to run the following sequence of methods:

+createClusterGraph -> runRecursiveDP -> makeMatrix -> recursiveDP

+This means that for this case, most of the methods in the file can be ignored.

 ## CURRENT PROBLEM:
 How do we properly construct the cluster graph, when A) clusters may be separated by more than one node, and B) multiple clusters share the same rejecting nodes